The Hubris of "Comfort"

 The Illusion of Safeguards

-No IT provider on earth can guarantee that a well-meaning municipal clerk won’t click a highly targeted spear-phishing link.
+No IT provider can guarantee that a well-meaning municipal clerk won’t click a highly targeted spear-phishing link.
 A firewall cannot preemptively neutralize a zero-day vulnerability buried in third-party software.
 In the current landscape, cyber insurance is not a luxury; it is the absolute baseline of fiduciary responsibility.

-A Staggering, Uncapped Liability
+An Uncapped Liability

 The Taxpayer's Burden